msftrobiro/SAPonAzure/documentation/SAP_Automation_on_Azure/Process_Documentation/Getting_started_with_the_SAP_Deployment_Automation_cloudshell.md

 -d DEPLOYER/DEV-WEEU-DEP00-INFRASTRUCTURE/DEV-WEEU-DEP00-INFRASTRUCTURE.json -l LIBRARY/DEV-WEEU-SAP_LIBRARY/DEV-WEEU-SAP_LIBRARY.json -e LANDSCAPE/DEV-WEEU-SAP01-INFRASTRUCTURE/DEV-WEEU-SAP01-INFRASTRUCTURE.json
 ```

 The script will deploy the deployment infrastructure and create the Azure keyvault for storing the Service Principal details.
-When prompted for the environment details enter “PROD” and then enter the Service Principal details.
+When prompted for the environment details enter “DEV” and then enter the Service Principal details.
 The script will them deploy the rest of the resources required.

 ## **Deploying the SAP system**